List of Coronation Street characters introduced in 1999: Vikram Desai

 Vikram Desai was played by Chris Bisson.
 Vikram is Dev Alahan's (Jimmi Harkishin) cousin and he used to own the shop with Dev and worked with Sunita Parekh (Shobna Gulati).
 During his time in Weatherfield, he dated Leanne Battersby (Jane Danson) and Maria Sutherland (Samia Ghadie).
 In 2000, he briefly dated Candice Stowe (Nikki Sanderson) but he later learns that she is under the age of consent.
-In 2002, he was forced to smuggle drugs in from abroad then again, but this time he asked Steve (Simon Gregson) and Karen McDonald (Suranne Jones) if they wanted a free holiday and they accepted.
-When they came back Steve discovered powder at the bottom of his suitcase and inside was drugs, and found out that Vikram had done it.
+In 2002, he was forced to smuggle drugs in from abroad again, but this time he asked Steve (Simon Gregson) and Karen McDonald (Suranne Jones) if they wanted a free holiday and they accepted.
+When they came back Steve discovered powder at the bottom of his suitcase and inside was drugs, and he found out that Vikram had done it.
 Karen was horrified as well as Steve and he dumped the drugs in the canal and told Vikram to leave Weatherfield for good, and if he comes back Steve said he will kill him.
 He now lives in India.

 Vikram was mentioned when Sunita's aunts came to stay in 2010, after Dev said that they were even worse than him.
 In 2021, Vikram's name was seen among Aadi Alahan's (Adam Hussain) Xbox Live contacts.
 In 2025, Vikram was mentioned by Dev when he plans to send Aadi to live with him in India.